 In American culture that means moving forward.
 Making progress.
 Anything but a stand-still!

-There’s a very interesting quote from George Bernard Shaw that’s relevant to small-business management these days:
+There’s an interesting quote from George Bernard Shaw that’s relevant to managing a small-business these days:

 “The reasonable man adapts himself to the world; the unreasonable one persists in trying to adapt the world to himself.
 Therefore, all progress depends on the unreasonable man.”